HAS-Tools-Fall2021/homework-Whrligig/Forecast_Submissions/Boyd_HW14.md

 ## Connal Boyd
 ## 11/28/21

+___
+## Grade
+3/3: Great job!
+I'm glad you were able to get some things running.
+This is a good example of how even when authors put a solid effort into documentation it can still be hard to reproduce results.
+Enviroment issues are one of the most common reasons why work can be difficult to reproduce.
+___

 ### 1.)
 What is the paper or project you picked?
 Include a title, a link to the paper and a 1-2 sentence summary of what its about.

 I selected the paper *HydroMix v1.0: a new Bayesian mixing framework for attributing uncertain hydrological sources* by Beria et al., 2020.
 This paper can be found at the following [link](https://gmd.copernicus.org/articles/13/2433/2020/).
 The article employs a bayesian modeling approach to quantify source water mixing ratio uncertainty.
 The study also used their model to quantify contributions of snowmelt v. snowfall to groundwater using isotope tracing.